 Below you will find a detailed list of the approved school uniforms for elementary, middle, and high school students.
-Any clothing item that is prohibited will be confiscated and held until a parent can retrieve it.

-School Uniforms Will Consist of the Following:

-Girls and Boys
+School Uniforms Will Consist of the Following: Girls and Boys

-Polo shirts, Dress Shirts, Turtlenecks (Any solid color shirt with no designs) No large logos-; T-shirts and cowl necks are prohibited.
+Polo shirts, Dress Shirts, Turtlenecks (Any solid color shirt with no designs) No large logos- logos 1 $\frac{1}{2}$ " or smaller are acceptable; T-shirts and cowl necks are prohibited).
 The neckline of shirts should not reveal cleavage.